-a. yes all measures must be implemented: what body monitors the efforts to ensure they are implemented throughout the course of the project?
-Is budgetand resources allocated to complete these measures?
-If not where will it come from?
-What will be the impact on the project (time/cost) to implement all the measures?
+- 1. The EIR outlines a number of mitigation measures.
+Is the implementation of these measures required?
+If the answer is: - a. yes all measures must be implemented: what body monitors the efforts to ensure they are implemented throughout the course of the project?
+Is budget and v b.

-b.
 Some, but not all of the measures must be implemented: what efforts are required vs nice to haves?
 What decision making criteria is used to determine must vs nice to haves?
 Who or what bodies make the final call?
 When will the community know which will or will not be implemented?
 Are there any avenues to contest the decision made to not implement certain measures?